 In her spare time, Rebekah owns her own LLC that provides family, newborn, engagement, and personal photography to people in South Carolina.
-Rebekah also enjoys movie nights with her fiance, Mitch, and petting random dogs in public.
+Rebekah also enjoys movie nights with her husband, Mitch, and petting random dogs in public.

 Rebekah is originally from Blythewood, SC where she attended Westwood High School.